 Rich, creamy and totally dog friendly.
-Your dogs will thank you for this dog friendly hot chocolate recipe after a cold winter walk!
-(Gluten free, dairy free, chocolate free)
+Your dogs will thank you for a cup of this hot chocolate for dogs after a cold winter walk!

 After a cold winter walk, does your dog look at you like you're some kind of monster for sipping warm cocoa in front of them and not offering any?
 Do they curl up by you to warm up and offer those deeply piercing puppy dog eyes in your direction?